-1. In Orlando, always choose Magic Kingdom!
+1. When in Orlando, always choose Magic Kingdom!
 You can’t go wrong with it and there are enough attractions to keep all ages in your party happy.
-(Plus, if you don’t go, every single one of your friends and family will want to know how you could possibly be in Orlando, and not go to Magic Kingdom!)
+(Plus, if you don’t go, every single one of your friends and family will want to know how you could possibly be in Orlando, and not go to Magic Kingdom.)
 There is so much to do that you will be busy from morning to night, and you will definitely want to get at least a bite or two.
+Read more about Disney with kids here.

 2. In Universal Studios/Islands of Adventure, choose Islands of Adventure.
 Between The Wizarding World of Harry Potter and Seuss Landing there is something for all ages in your party.
 You and your children will get a kick out of all being able to drink “beer”- Butter Beer!
 Alcohol free, super sweet, and impossible to resist!
 Julia-my 4.5 year old would still be in Seuss Landing if I hadn’t absolutely insisted on leaving.
 Also, do not skip Pteranodon Flyers in the Jurassic Park area.
 Adults can only go on this ride if they are with a a child 36” to 56.”
 No ifs, ands or buts.
 Trust me, for years when I had no child I tried.
 But finally I had my 38” golden ticket to ride the Pteranodon Flyers.
 So fun, we went twice.
 Would have gone three times had the line not been over 1/2 an hour!